Jane Wiseman (judge): Personal life

 Wiseman married Oklahoma legislator Bill Wiseman, but they later divorced after having two sons together.
 She married attorney Jim Hodges in 1994, retaining her professional name, and became stepmother to his two sons from a previous marriage.
-She has a granddaughter and a grandson.
+She has two granddaughters and a grandson.

 Wiseman has a number of outside interests.
 In a 1991 interview, she said that she had taken a course in music at Tulsa Junior College, then leaned to play the recorder, a medieval woodwind instrument.
 She plays handbells and sings in the women's choir of the First Presbyterian Church of Tulsa and served on the Board of the local Gilbert & Sullivan Society.
 Wiseman currently serves as the chair of the advisory board for the University of Tulsa's Nimrod International Journal.